Ho language: History

-The Roman, Devanagari and Warang Citi scripts have been used in the field of teaching and learning.
+The Latin, Devanagari and Warang Chiti scripts have been used in the field of teaching and learning.
 In 1953, the department of Education, Government of Bihar set out instructions to all the Divisional Inspectors of schools.
-The government maintained that ‘the pupil-teachers whose mother tongue is other than Hindi should be given the option of maintaining their records in their mother tongue.
-In every junior Training School besides Hindi, a second mother-tongue as accepted in Government resolution no.645ER of 10 August 1953 should be invariably taught.’
+The government maintained that 'the pupil-teachers whose mother tongue is other than Hindi should be given the option of maintaining their records in their mother tongue.
+In every junior Training School besides Hindi, a second mother-tongue as accepted in Government resolution no.645ER of 10 August 1953 should be invariably taught.'
 The plan has been to provide education in their mother tongue at the primary level.

 Since 1976, the Ho language is being imparted at intermediate and graduate courses in different colleges under the Ranchi University.
 The university opened a separate department named Tribal and Regional Languages in 1981.

-In erstwhile Bihar, the Information and Mass Communication department regularly published Ho articles, folk stories, songs in devanagari script in a weekly named Adivasi Saptahik.
-The Tribal Research Institute conducted a Study of Ho Dialect.
+In erstwhile Bihar, the Information and Mass Communication department regularly published Ho articles, folk stories, songs in Devanagari script in a weekly named Adivasi Saptahik.

 There are significant initiatives inculcated in development of Ho language.
-A pioneering work was started at Ete Turtung Akhara, Jhinkapani to study and develop the Ho language under the leadership of late Lako Bodra with the help of Adi Sanskriti evam Vigyan Sansthan.
-The institute published a book in 1963 entitled Ho Hayam Paham Puti in the Barang Chiti lipi script and introduced the letters of Barang Chiti, Kakahara.
+A pioneering work was started at Ete Turtung Akhara, Jhinkapani to study and develop the Ho language under the leadership of Lako Bodra with the help of Adi Sanskriti Evam Vigyan Sansthan.
+The institute published a book in 1963 titled Ho Hayam Paham Puti in Warang Chiti and introduced the letters of Warang Chiti.

-Sindhu Surin reworked and propagated Owar Ankawa- a reformed script of barang chiti.
-This has been popularized and disseminated by the institution called Sindhu Jumur.

-A.Pathak and N.K.
-Verma tried to compare the Warang Chiti lipi with the script of Indus valley in their book the Echoes of Indus valley.
-Sudhanshu Kumar Ray in his ‘Indus Script’ described that the script Barang Chiti resembles the script of Indus that was discovered by Ashok Pagal and Bulu Imam in the caves of Aswara hill near Baraka village.
+A. Pathak and N.K.
+Verma tried to compare the Warang Chiti with Indus script in Echoes of Indus Valley.
+Sudhanshu Kumar Ray in his 'Indus Script' described that the script Warang Chiti resembles the script of Indus that was discovered by Ashok Pagal and Bulu Imam in the caves of Aswara hill near Baraka village.

-Xavier Ho Publication, Lupungutu has been publishing a series of books in Devanagri script.
-Fr.
-John Deeney wrote Ho Grammar and Vocabulary in 1975.
+Xavier Ho Publication, Lupungutu has been publishing Ho books in the Devanagri script.
+John Deeney published Ho Grammar and Vocabulary in 1975.